ckan/ckan/doc/install-from-source.rst

 =============================

 This section describes how to install CKAN from source.
-Although :doc:`install-from-package` is simpler, it requires Ubuntu 10.04.
-Installing CKAN from source works with Ubuntu 10.04, with other versions of Ubuntu (e.g.
-12.04) and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
+Although :doc:`install-from-package` is simpler, it requires Ubuntu 12.04.
+Installing CKAN from source works with other versions of Ubuntu and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
 If you install CKAN from source on your own operating system, please share your experiences on our `How to Install CKAN <https://github.com/okfn/ckan/wiki/How-to-Install-CKAN>`_ wiki page.

 From source is also the right installation method for developers who want to